DoudouLinux DoudouLinux

 Where goes DoudouLinux?

-November 2010 — last update October 2012
+November 2010 — last update November 2013

-DoudouLinux reached a satisfying development status by mid 2011, enough to be available for the general public as an official stable release freely downloadable.
-However, many improvements can still be added, since additional ideas have grown around the initial idea, so the project is still growing.
-All these ideas do not necessarily match technical topics as you will see, even if this is the main goal.
-Therefore, if you like the project and wish to contribute to it, we try to maintain in this page a short list of ideas to develop so that you can have an idea of topics that may match your skills.
-A more exhaustive list of task can be viewed on our project management portal, using the Gantt chart.
+All these ideas do not necessarily match technical topics as you will see.
+Therefore, if you like the project and wish to contribute to it, we try to maintain in this page a list of ideas to develop so that you can have an idea of topics that may match your skills and wishes.
+A more exhaustive list of tasks can be viewed on our project management portal, using the Gantt chart.

 Road map